 We’re Here to Help

-For organizations desiring more information on the challenges of using cryptocurrency and how accepting such assets can impact your organization—as well as determining the internal controls needed to hold such assets—contact your Moss Adams professional.
+For more information on the challenges of holding cryptocurrency and how accepting such assets can impact your organization—as well as determining the internal controls that protect such assets—contact your Moss Adams professional.

 You can also learn more about our Not-for-Profit Practice and additional topics affecting investors.